learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ### `BETWEEN`

 As we've already established, being able to sort and select specific data sets is important.
-Continuing on with our example, let's say we urgently need to select all of the cats whose age is between 1 and 3.
-To create such a query, we can use `BETWEEN`.
+Continuing on with our example, let's say you urgently need to select all of the cats whose age is between 1 and 3.
+To create such a query, you can use `BETWEEN`.
 Here's an boilerplate `SELECT` statement using `BETWEEN`:

 ```sql
 SELECT column_name(s) FROM table_name WHERE column_name BETWEEN value1 AND value2;